NEWS & EVENTS

 Tuesday Bible Studies

-Our Tuesday Bible Studies will continue to study the New Testament book of Hebrews.
+Our Tuesday Bible Studies will continue to study the Old Testament Book of Joshua.
 Newcomers are always welcome; just bring your favorite Bible and join us in the classroom in the Welcome Center!

 • Men’s Bible Study from 7:00-8:00 a.m. in the Courtyard Room (Note this is a men’s study only.
 If you are interested in a women’s only Bible study, check out the Presbyterian Women’s Morning Circle).